 Realms of the Haunting.
 Forged in the Gremlin Interactive studio, protected by a clunky interface, at the center of chaos lies a potentially interesting adventure game.
 The focus for all realms of existence is the balancing force between good and evil, Dosbox and Windows.
 A focal point for all energies, and the one element that has kept the consuming fury of Damiano at bay… Until now.

-In the mid to early 90s two of the hottest things around were Full Motion Videos and, naturally, First Person Shooters.
+In the early 90s, two of the hottest things around were Full Motion Videos and, naturally, First Person Shooters.
 Along with, clearly, games that came on multiple CDs.
-So, I hear the Marketing department ask all the way from the back of the room: what if we found a way to combine the two?
+So, I hear the Marketing department ask all the way from the back of the room: what if we found a way to combine all of these three things together?
 Gremlin Interactive sure enough rose up to the task with a very different kind of FPS with adventure game mechanics.
-Indeed, a first person adventure game with major shooting sections, puzzles, mazes and riddles to solve, along with FMV sequences for most of the game plot, with no major actors involved since the budget was kept low.
+Realms of the Haunting is a first person adventure game with major shooting sections, puzzles, mazes and riddles to solve, along with FMV sequences for most of the game plot, with no major actors involved since the budget was kept low.

 Welcome to the (four) Realms of the Haunting.

 Taking the good with the bad

-Released in 1997, programmed by the one and only Anthony Crowther, who in the making of video talks about it like it’s his baby (maybe someday I’ll ask him about it) and designed by Paul Green, ROTH is a compelling design study and a tremendously ambitious title for the period.
-While playing it again all the way through for this article, I found out that some of the design choices made were excellent and are, all considered, still enjoyable, and it does showcase a successful mix of different gameplay styles.
-Unfortunately, the more I played, the more I had to do battle with an awkward interface and some of the typical frustrations of its time.
+While playing it again all the way through for this article, I found out that some of the design choices made are still quite worthy of respect and are, all considered, still enjoyable.
+Gremlin managed to showcase a successful mix of different gameplay styles.
+Unfortunately, the more I ventured through the game, the more I had to do battle with an awkward interface and some of the typical frustrations of its time.
 Until I come to that one moment where, clearly, the budget ran out.

 A small window of opportunity.